zuozhenggh/learning-library/developer-library/choose-json-adventure/data-load-soda/data_load_soda.md

    ![Create Search Index modal](./images/json-18.png)

 5. We can now use the **$contains** operator in our QBEs.
 Lets try the following.
-In the updating section of this lab, we changed added Oracle Airlines to a document.
+In the updating section of this lab, we added Oracle Airlines to a document.
 We can now directly find this record by just using the contains operator on the Statistics.Carriers.Names node.
 Copy and paste it into your JSON worksheet and run the QBE.

     ````
     </copy>